 Airport.
 Tocumen International Airport has been steadily expanding and offers flights all around the world.

 Taxation.
 Panama is famous for its light treatment of taxes.
 Only income earned in Panama is taxable, so most expatriate retirees will in effect pay no income tax there.

 Where to Live.
 Panama City is the big town and one choice.
+Balboa is nearby and has big city shopping and infrastructure.
+Cocoli, developed as former American military housing along one of the big locks, is 20 minutes from Panama CIty and offers an array of expatriate housing choices.
 You can also live on the coast or more in the highlands.
 Boquete is one of the most popular expat retirement spots, which is located at over 3,000'.
 There are numerous other developments that cater to the international set.
 See our Panama Directory of Active Adult Communities for more.

 Climate.
 Panama has a tropical climate.
 Temperatures are uniformly high—as is the relative humidity—and there is little seasonal variation.
 The temperature range within a typical dry-season day in the capital city, the early morning minimum may be 24 °C (75.2 °F) and the afternoon maximum 30 °C (86.0 °F).
 The temperature seldom exceeds 32 °C (89.6 °F).
 Temperatures on the Pacific side of the isthmus are somewhat lower than on the Caribbean, and breezes tend to rise after dusk in most parts of the country.
 Temperatures are markedly cooler in the higher parts of the mountain ranges.
 The highest point in Panama, Baruacute;, is 11,500'.
 The dominant feature of Panama's geography is the central spine of mountains and hills that forms the continental divide.